-When your cholesterol is tested, it shows the low-density lipoprotein (LDL) or “bad” cholesterol as well as the high-density lipoprotein (HDL) or “good” cholesterol in your bloodstream.
-It also indicates your level of triglycerides, a type of fat that, like LDL cholesterol, tends to clog your arteries.
+It also indicates your level of triglycerides, which is a type of fat that.
+Similar top LDL cholesterol, it tends to clog your arteries.

-It is recommended that you limit added sugars to 5% – 10% of your daily calories (About 100 to 200 calories, based on a 2,000-calorie-a-day diet).
-Limit consumption of regular sugary soft drinks so to no more than 3 cans (± 1 liter) a week.
+- Limit consumption of sugary soft drinks to no more than 3 cans a week.

-Sugar may be hidden from us…
+- Sugar may be hidden from us…